uw-astro-480/uw-astro-480.github.io/docs/lecture_notes/photometry/photometry.md

 _ = plt.legend()
 ```

 As you can see our Gaussian fit is a very good approximation to the data except towards large radius where the wings of the PSF ar not totally Gaussian.
 You can try fitting other functions (for example a Moffat or Laurentzian profile) to see if they do better.
-T

 ## Astrometric registration